embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 .PHONY: all debug release upload-debug upload-release clean monitor
 ```

-Once the Makefile is in the project root, using it becomes extremely easy:
+Once the Makefile is in the project root, using it becomes extremely easy.
+Note that passing `FQBN` and `PORT` is only needed if you want to change the default values.

 ```
 # Build and upload debug
-make debug
-make upload-debug
+make upload-debug FQBN=arduino:renesas_uno:unor4wifi PORT=/dev/ttyACM0

-# Build and upload release
+# Build and upload release (with default FQBN and PORT)
-make release
 make upload-release

 # Open serial monitor
-make monitor
+make monitor PORT=/dev/ttyACM0

 # Clean builds
 make clean